 BIO

-Lukáš Likavčan is a philosopher focused on emerging technologies, ecology, and astronomy.
-In his work, he traces intertwined histories of scientific infrastructures, ideas, and cultures mobilized in the production of knowledge that informs human efforts to sustain planetary habitability.
+Lukáš Likavčan is a philosopher focused on emerging technologies, ecology, and outer space.
+In his work, he traces intertwined histories of scientific infrastructures, ideas, and cultures mobilised in the production of knowledge that informs human efforts to sustain planetary habitability.

-Previously, Lukáš held teaching positions at NYU Shanghai, FAMU in Prague, and Strelka Institute, where he also authored his book essay Introduction to Comparative Planetology (2019).
-As a visiting researcher, he was based at Leiden Observatory, Earth-Life Science Institute at Tokyo Tech, Vienna University of Business and Economy, Hong Kong PolyU, Academy of Fine Arts and Design in Bratislava, and Panel on Planetary Thinking at the University of Giessen.
+Previously, Lukáš worked as a researcher and project manager at the Berggruen Institute (Antikythera think tank).
+He held teaching positions at NYU Shanghai, FAMU in Prague, and Strelka Institute, where he also authored his book essay Introduction to Comparative Planetology (2019).
+As a visiting researcher, he spent time at Leiden University, Earth-Life Science Institute Tokyo, University of Rochester, Vienna University of Business and Economics, Hong Kong PolyU, Academy of Fine Arts and Design in Bratislava, and Panel on Planetary Thinking at University of Giessen.

-Besides his academic work, Lukáš develops transdisciplinary projects that have been presented at CERN Arts, KW Berlin, Tallinn Kunsthall, Sonic Acts, Transmediale, Venice Biennale, Goldsmiths, Cambridge University, Vienna Biennale, UPenn, Peking University, Design Academy Eindhoven, Waag Futurelab, Display Prague, Die Angewandte, and many others.
+Besides his academic work, Lukáš develops transdisciplinary projects that have been presented at CERN Arts, KW Berlin, Hartwig Art Foundation, Tallinn Kunsthall, Sonic Acts, Transmediale, Venice Biennale, Goldsmiths, Cambridge University, Vienna Biennale, UPenn, Peking University, Waag Futurelab, Display Prague, Die Angewandte, and many others.

 CONTACT